sustrik/ribosome/README.md

 ## Documentation

+At this point you are ready to use ribosome to do your own code generation.
+However, you may benefit from reading about the finer points of the language in the following sections.

+### Control language

 DNA file is a standard Ruby program (except for the lines starting with a dot).
 Therefore it is possible to just take your existing Ruby program and run it with ribosome: